 The steps related to process building materials, such as extraction, processing and transportation are not environmentally natural, as they pollute the air, water and use natural resources.
 Construction and demolition wastes account for 40% of the solid waste stream in the US.
 Reusing existing documents is one of the best strategies to reduce solid wastes volumes and prevents then from ending up at landfills.
 It also reduces habitat disturbance and minimizes the need for the surrounding infrastructure.
 While using new materials one should take into account different material sources.
-Salvaged materials provide savings on material costs, recycled content material minimizes waste products and local materials reduce the environmental impact of transportation.
+Solvaged materials provide savings on material costs, recycled content material minimizes waste products and local materials reduce the environmental impact of transportation.
 Finally, using rapidly renewable materials and certified wood decreases the consumption of natural resources.
 Recycling and reusing construction waste is another strategy to be taken into consideration in sustainable design.

 Depending on future programmatic needs, it may be possible to renovate the building in such a way as to achieve Building Reuse credits.
 Construction Waste Management credits should be considered, but may be difficult to achieve due to the schools small town setting.
-Replacement interior finishes can be specified in order to be compliant with LEED guidelines, including products that would help achieve Recycled Content, Regional Materials, and Rapidly Renewable Materials, and/or Certified Wood credits.
+Due to the age of the school, it is unlikely that many materials could be salvaged for reuse.
+However, replacement interior finishes can be specified in order to be compliant with LEED guidelines, including products that would help achieve Recycled Content, Regional Materials, and Rapidly Renewable Materials, and/or Certified Wood credits.